nesl/AI-Collab/README.md

 ## AI Control of a Robot

 1. Change to the **ai_controller** directory and run the **server_command** script.
 You have to also create a new certificate + key as this script executes an HTTPS server to setup the WebRTC parameters.
 Inside the **server_command**, specify the certificate, key and host address associated with this server, as well as the address to connect to.
-2. Alternatively, if you want to run many agents at the same time, you can use the **ai_controller/multiple_robot_instantiation.sh** using as the command-line argument the number of agents you want to instantiate.
+2. Alternatively, if you want to run many agents at the same time, you can use the **ai_controller/multiple_robot_instantiation.sh** using as the command-line arguments, the number of agents you want to instantiate and the port of the server where to connect.
 This will open a terminal with each tab representing each of the robots.
 This script just runs whatever you put in **server_command** and changes the **--robot-number** argument accordingly.

 ### Note